Chill-Pills/purge/README.md

 ```

-Purge is a small CLI tools that helps gives you bundled command in the web ecosystem.
+Purge is a small CLI tool that helps gives you bundled command in the web ecosystem.

 ## Installation